lantos1618/windy_app/todos/README.md

 - ✅ Licensing decision affects commercial viability
 - ✅ **App is now App Store compliant and legally sound!**
 - ✅ **All coordinate system conversions and magic numbers are now documented!**
 - ✅ **Professional documentation is complete and ready for open source!**
+- 🚀 **Architectural refactor will eliminate the core complexity you identified!**